-On the initiative of Marseille Immunopôle, Aix-Marseille University (AMU), Inserm and CNRS, four of their research Aix-Marseille Université (AMU), Inserm and CNRS, four of their research (CIML, CRCM) and technologiy (CIPHE, MImAbs) centers, Assistance Publique Hôpitaux de Marseille (AP-HM), the Léon-Bérard Center in Lyon (CLB), Toulouse oncopole, the biotech company ImCheck Therapeutics, the two French leaders in immuno-oncology Innate Pharma (therapeutic) et HalioDx (diagnostic) and one of the worldwide leaders in the field, the biopharmaceutical group AstraZeneca, have joined forces to better understand, predict and overcome these resistances.
+On the initiative of Marseille Immunopôle, Aix-Marseille Université (AMU), Inserm and CNRS, four of their research (CIML, CRCM) and technology (CIPHE, MImAbs) centers, Assistance Publique Hôpitaux de Marseille (AP-HM), the Léon-Bérard Center in Lyon (CLB), CHU of Toulouse, the biotech company ImCheck Therapeutics, the two French leaders in immuno-oncology Innate Pharma (therapeutic) et Veracyte (diagnostic) and one of the worldwide leaders in the field, the biopharmaceutical group AstraZeneca, have joined forces to better understand, predict and overcome these resistances.

-Winner of the 3rd University-Hospital Research in Health call for projects in the “Investments for the Future” program, this major international research project, called The Pioneer Project , was launched in November 2017.
-This 5-year project is coordinated by Fabrice BARLESI, Professor of Medicine at AMU, Head of multidisciplinary oncology and therapeutic innovations department at AP-HM, Coordinator of the Marseille center for early clinical assays in cancer CLIP2 and co-founder of the French cluster of immunotherapy Marseille Immunopôle.
+Winner of the 3rd University-Hospital Research in Health call for projects in the “France 2030” program, this major international research project, called The Pioneer Project, was launched in November 2017.
+This 6-year project is coordinated by Fabrice BARLESI, Professor of Medicine at Université Paris-Saclay, CEO of Gustave Roussy Institute and co-founder of the French cluster Marseille Immunopôle.

-1 Precision Immuno-Oncology for advanced Non-Small Cell Lung Cancer Patients with PD1(L1) ICI Resistance
+* Precision Immuno-Oncology for advanced Non-Small Cell Lung Cancer Patients with PD1(L1) ICI Resistance.

 1,825 days, 3 countries, more than 100 scientists, 7 research labs, 4 hospitals, 25,510,000€ including 8,502,000€ of NRA funding